xindalok/Customer-Behavioral-Analysis---SQL/README.md

 ### Introduction
 Parch and Posey is an online retailer specializing in various paper products, including Standard, Poster, and Gloss paper types. <br>
+This dataset provides valuable insights into sales performance, customer behavior, and regional trends, making it a useful resource for business analysis and decision-making.

 The dataset, designed for educational purposes, contains over 15,000 records across 5 key tables:

 - **Orders** – Tracks customer purchases and order details.